tarwn/lessthandot-hugo/blogs/content/posts/2009-04-26-import-directory-of-xml-files-into-sql-s-2005.md

 This is a great overview of SQL CLR and a must read.

-Second, read Adam Machanic blog from a few years ago title “Writing SQL Server CLR routines”.
+Second, read Adam Machanic blog from a few years ago title "Writing SQL Server CLR routines".

 http://searchsqlserver.techtarget.com/tip/0,289483,sid87_gci1165410,00.html